Shmulik-Kravitz/yarn-with-git-bug/README.md

-# Bug in "yarn workspaces" does not work nice with `git clean -xdf`
+# Bug in "yarn workspaces" does not play nice with `git clean -xdf`

 When runnig  `git clean -xdf` in a repo with yarn workspaces the contens of the workspaces are deleted.